 Conclusion

 French Onion Chicken is the perfect example of how simple ingredients can create something truly memorable.
 The combination of tender chicken, sweet caramelized onions, savory broth, and melted cheese delivers comfort and elegance in every bite.
 While it requires a bit of patience, the reward is a dish that feels special without being complicated.
-Once you try it, this recipe is sure to become a regular part of your dinner rotation
+Once you try it, this recipe is sure to become a regular part of your dinner rotation.

-Easy French Onion Chicken Recipe
+French Onion Chicken (Creamy, Cozy & Restaurant-Quality)

 Ingredients

-- Cook Onions
+- Caramelize Onions

-Bake until the chicken is fully cooked through and the cheese is melted and bubbling. - Rest and Serve
+- Bake at 375°F (190°C) for about 15–20 minutes, or until the chicken reaches 165°F (74°C) internally and the cheese is melted and bubbling.

 Notes